 So, is it "normal" to crave sugar?

-Yes, it’s normal.
-In fact, the brain’s preferred fuel is sugar.
-However, the source sugar should always be from natural sources.
-If you’re eating a lot of added sugar or your macronutrients are out of balance, then you will crave more sugar than your body needs.
-The body also has a natural tendency to crave sugar because it used to be scarce, but now there’s an abundance of it everywhere.
+Yes, it's normal.
+In fact, the brain's preferred fuel is sugar.
+However, the source of sugar should always be from real, whole foods.
+If you're eating a lot of added sugar or your macronutrients are out of balance, then you will crave more sugar than your body needs.
+The body also has a natural tendency to crave sugar because it used to be scarce, but now there's an abundance of it everywhere.

 In this free training, I explain the causes of cravings.
 When you educate yourself in how the body works for weight loss and get back to the basics with your diet and lifestyle your cravings will go away.
 Watch the training now!